A passion for learning

 For smaller, content-oriented projects, Next.js feels a bit like bringing a bazooka to a knife fight.
 Astro is the perfect alternative for that.
 It offers just the right amount of abstraction and flexibility to build a static website with a modern toolkit.

-To me, what makes Astro stand out is its inexistent cost of entry for any web developer.
+To me, Astro stands thanks to its inexistent cost of entry for any web developer.
 If you’re a beginner in frontend and barely know any JavaScript, you can still transition to Astro to start enjoying the component architecture.
-If you’re a seasoned developer, you can use your favorite libraries and frameworks.
+If you’re a seasoned developer, you can build a static website in a matter of ours and use your favorite libraries and frameworks for dynamic content.

 Did you notice?